isomerpages/sportsg-corp/media-centre/media-release/_posts/2023-04-26-post-Tickets now on sale for the inaugural Olympic Esports Week 2023.md

 Ticket holders will be able to experience a wide variety of games with a host of additional titles set to be announced for the line-up of exhibition matches.
 Visitors who are inspired by the Olympic Esports Finals and exhibition match action can also try their hand at selected games at the free-to-play zone.
 This will also be an opportunity to explore the latest innovations across virtual sports and gaming such as motorsport, baseball, cycling, cricket and more.

 Tickets start from S$10 per day and three-day passes are available from S$20, ensuring that more can witness the making of history and enjoy the epic competitions between some of the world’s best players.
-Day passes for families (two adults and two students) are also available from S$25.
+Day passes for families (two adults and two students1) are also available from S$25.
 Full event agenda and tickets are available at [https://www.sistic.com.sg/events/olympics0623](https://www.sistic.com.sg/events/olympics0623).
 In recognition of Visa’s long-standing partnership with the Olympic and Paralympic Games, Visa is the official and preferred way to pay for Olympic Esports Week tickets.

 “The Olympic Esports Week Singapore 2023 is a truly unique event, bringing together a wide and diverse variety of elements for a celebration of virtual sports, gaming and esports.
 From the exciting live finals of the Olympic Esports Series 2023 which will showcase some of the world’s best players, to the free-to-play zone for everyone to get involved – we hope to inspire sports, gaming and esports fans of all levels and backgrounds.
 We have made a deliberate decision to organise the OEW 2023 so that this Olympic event is accessible to as many people as possible and for everyone to be a part of the first-ever OEW,” said Mr Mark Chay, Co-chair of the Local Organising Committee for OEW 2023.